 You can now generate text completions by calling the create_chat_completion()

 function.
-This function specifies the model (gpt-3.5-turbo
+This function specifies the model (gpt-4o-mini

 in this case) and simulates a conversation between a user and the assistant.
 Here’s what’s happening inside the create()